lucascbeyeler/zmbackup/README.md

  -al,  --alias                    : Execute a restore of an alias instead of an account.
  -ldp, --ldap                     : Execute a restore of an account, but only the ldap entry.
  -ro,  --restoreOnAccount         : Execute a restore of an account inside another account.
+ -sig, --signature                : Execute a restore of a signature.
  -d,   --domain                   : Execute a backup of only a set of domains, comma separated -a,   --account                  : Execute a backup of only a set of accounts, comma separated
 ```